-The Vice-Chair is responsible for working with the Department Chair in establishing the direction of the Department in its core missions focused on education and academic affairs in accordance to OSU policies.
+The Vice-Chair is responsible for working with the Department Chair in establishing the direction of the Department in its core missions focused on education, academic affairs, and diversity, equity and inclusion.

 The Vice Chair is responsible for directing and guiding new hires through the Promotion and Tenure process by assisting with documentation and obtaining letters for initial hires.
-The Vice Chair also focuses efforts on and provides leadership supporting initiatives focused on attracting candidates from a variety of backgrounds as per OSU and OSU College of Medicine policies.
+The Vice Chair also focuses efforts on and provides leadership supporting initiatives focused on diversity, equity and inclusion.
+This includes ensuring proper emphasis is placed to attract diverse candidates for job searches, ensuring that all faculty take annual courses in identifying and mitigating unconscious biases, and collaborating with College of Medicine, University, and Wexner Medical Center leadership to develop metrics and monitor adherence to goals diversity, equity and inclusion.
 As a leader in the Department, the Vice Chair works closely with the Chair to advise and implement other aspects of Department operations (e.g. recruitment, strategic planning, finances, development, faculty wellness) at the discretion of the Department Chair.

-As the Department of Molecular Medicine and Therapeutics grows, it is expected that separate Vice Chairs for Education and Academic Affairs will be appointed.
+As the Department of Molecular Medicine and Therapeutics grows, it is expected that separate Vice Chairs for Education and Diversity, Equity, and Inclusion will be required.
 The Department Chair may also establish other administrative positions if necessary to meet the needs of the Department.